meiqw/restaurant-ner/README.md

 Changing feature extractors in the main() section of the file will print out different feature experiment results.

+Note: running the file requires restaurant_reviews_all_truecase.magnitude; this file is too large to be uploaded to github.

 ### Unit testing

 The unit tests is in test.py.